babyfish-ct/kimmer/doc/kimmer-sql/contains.md

 Now, collection joins for top-level queries are disabled.
 Although subqueries can solve everything, kimmer-sql still allows developers to not need to write subqueries for id-based filtering.

-kimmer-sql provides an alternative that works similarly to phantom joins and half joins.
+kimmer-sql provides an alternative that works similarly to phantom joins and half joins where collection joins of top-level query is disabled.

 ### 4.1. containsAny